 - 1. All players must wear official NFL FLAG belts and flags.
 All players MUST wear mouth guards at all times while on the field.
 Game balls should be age specific. - 2.
 Players must wear shoes.
+Cleats may not be allowed at certain locations.
 This will be specified by your league organizer or site director.
 However, cleats with exposed metal are never allowed and must be removed. - 3.
-Players may tape their forearms, hands, and fingers.
+Players may tape their forearms, hands and fingers.
 Players may wear gloves, elbow pads and knee pads.
 Braces with exposed metals are not allowed. - 4.
-Players must remove all jewelry.
-Winter beanies are allowed.
-Players wearing hoodies must tuck the hood into their jersey or wear over the head. - 5.
-Players may wear soft shell helmets and sunglasses, but they must be secured at ALL times while on the field. - 6.
+Players must remove all jewelry and hard billed hats.
+Winter beanies are allowed. - 5.
+Players may wear soft shell helmets, halos and sunglasses but they must be secured at ALL times while on the field.
+Prescription glasses are permitted without a strap. - 6.
 Players' jerseys must be tucked into shorts or pants if they hang below the belt line. - 7.
 We recommend players wear shorts or pants that do not have pockets.
 Shorts or pants with belt loops or pockets must be taped.
 Games will not be delayed for a player to tape up pockets. - 8.
 Participants must bring their own official NFL FLAG belts and mouth guards to the field.
-Extrabelts and mouth guards may be available for purchase. - 9.
+Extra belts and mouth guards may be available for purchase. - 9.
 NFL FLAG footballs will be provided.